A note on the $(\infty,n)$-category of cobordisms: Symmetric monoidal structures

 which extends to a symmetric monoidal structure similarly to in the previous example.
-Note that since there is the choice for the unit $\unit_\<m$ is contractible, different choices lead to equivalent loopings. \end{ex}
+Note that since the space of choices for the unit $\unit_\<m$ is contractible, different choices lead to equivalent loopings. \end{ex}

 \begin{ex} Important examples come from the classification diagram construction.
 Let $\C$ be a small symmetric monoidal category and let $\W=\Iso\C$.
-As we saw in Section \ref{Rezk construction}, this gives a complete Segal space $\C_\bullet = N(\C, \W)$.
-The symmetric monoidal structure of $\C$ endows $\C_\bullet$ with the structure of a symmetric monoidal complete Segal space:
+As we saw in Section \ref{Rezk construction}, this gives a complete Segal space $N(\C, \W)$.
+The symmetric monoidal structure of $\C$ endows $N(\C, \W)$ with the structure of a symmetric monoidal complete Segal space:

 First note that $\W^{\times m} = \Iso(\C^{\times m})$ for every $m$.
 On objects, let $A:\Gamma \longrightarrow \CSSp$ be given by $A\<m= N(\C^{\times m},\W^{\times m})_\bullet$.
 We explain the image of the map $\<2 \to \<1; 1,2\mapsto 1$, which should be a map $A\<2 \to A\<1$.
 The image of an arbitrary map $\<m\to\<l$ can be defined similarly.